The Dark Side of Ancient Roman Cities

 Over time, a dole or regular handout of bread became commonplace in Rome.
 This act, although well-intentioned, crippled the industrious nature of Romans and created a parasitic relationship where the citizens relied too heavily on the government.
 Bread and brutal entertainment in the form of circuses or gladiatorial events were provided gratis and was all the people needed to subsist.

 In addition to governmental enabling, a growing number of public holidays were instituted throughout the city.
 They increased to nearly 160 days of the year.
-Parades, circuses, and celebrations turned into government-funded drunken debauchery of the highest level, fully funded by the government.
+Parades, circuses, and celebrations turned into government-funded drunken debauchery of the highest level, fully funded.

 “Rome turned every refinement of culture, every decency of daily life, into something at once lurid and brutal, sensational and disgusting, pretentious and meaningless.”
 (Mumford 225)